apitoolkit/apitoolkit-express/README.md

 });
 ```

-By following these steps, you can efficiently monitor your Axios requests using APIToolkit, whether you want to observe all requests globally or just specific ones.
+By following these steps, you can efficiently monitor your `axios` requests using APIToolkit, whether you want to observe all requests globally or just specific ones.

+### Monitoring request with dynamic paths

 If you're making requests to endpoints which have variable urlPaths, you should include a wildcard url of the path, so that apitoolkit groups the endpoints correctly for you on the dashboardL: